etsuprun/halefdocs/index.rst

 Now that you've created the PlayPrompt, let's make sure your application knows to play it when you start interacting with the chatbot.
 To do this, click on the arrow in the lower right corner of the Begin block and drag and drop it onto the PlayPrompt block.
 In the ensuing dialog box, select *Continue* and hit OK.

 Now, let's create a Return block to mark the end of the application.
-Drag the *Return* component from the Voice pallet onto your canvas, and connect your PlayPrompt to Return the same way: click the little arrow on the PlayPrompt, drag it to Return, and hit OK.
+Drag the *Return* block from the Voice pallet onto your canvas, and connect your PlayPrompt to Return the same way: click the little arrow on the PlayPrompt, drag it to Return, and hit OK.

 Your canvas should now look like this: